 Serious injuries that may seem initially like concussion happen and medical help should be called immediately especially if the person:

 - Vision problems or disturbances

-- Loss of power, weakness or numbness to the body
+- Loss of power, weakness or numbness in the body

 - Balance problems

 - Bleeding from one or both ears